 Professional indemnity cover isn’t just for surveyors and accountants

-As a small business, there are some insurance policies you have to buy – either because the law enforces it (employers’ liability if you have employees, or motor insurance for your car or van for example) – or because it just makes good sense for you and your business needs (such as insurance for your business equipment or buildings cover for events such as fire and flood).
+As a small business, there are some insurance policies you have to buy – either because the law enforces it (employers’ liability is compulsory if you have employees, or motor insurance for your car or van for example) – or because it just makes good sense for you and your business needs (such as insurance for your business equipment or buildings cover for events such as fire and flood).

 If you’re a professional business – and by that we mean you provide advice and services to your clients – professional indemnity (PI) cover should not only be seen as a ‘good sense’ purchase,’ it should be in that basket of ‘must haves’ when considering what business insurance you need.

 Essentially PI will protect you in the event that your business is sued by a client unhappy at the professional advice you have provided.
 You may not have made a mistake – but you still have to fight the claim.
 PI cover to protect you from legal costs and damages resulting from a claim is just as relevant for newer and ‘emerging’ professions such as green energy consultants, IT consultants, or coaches and trainers as it is for the more traditional legal and accountancy practitioners.

 Like anything though, you get what you pay for.
 Think of it like buying car insurance.
 The cheapest motor cover is third party only but if you own a reasonably new or expensive car, you’ll want fully comprehensive protection to protect you in case you are in an accident through no fault of your own.

 PI insurance is no different.
 If you’re a professional business, you’ll not only want cover for negligence, but you’ll also want to be sure that the policy has a high enough limit (i.e. it will meet the full cost of any claim, including often substantial defence costs) and offers broader cover for areas like your own advertising and crisis containment.

 If you want to find out more, you can follow to link to find a full definition of indemnity insurance in business